TrueSalmonKing/MazeGen/README.md

 We create the mazes through a user choice of either prim's randomized algorithm, or a recursive backtracker approach, and we finally save the maze in a png image file.
 When solving a maze, we first read the image containing the maze (granted it adheres to the rules of the software listed below), using djikstra's algorithm, we solve the maze through 3 basic steps listed in the process of execution section

+## Build

+To build the application it suffices to run the batch script build.bat, it will handle the compilation process and adequate resources managment.

 ## Getting started

 To run this program optimally, it is necessary to note that the image to be used must adhere to appropriate format of which is an image representing a maze made out of 1 pixel black blocks, a sample image is provided along with the software.